emacs-tree-sitter/treesit-fold/README.md

 ### ❓ How to create a summary parser?

-`ts-fold-summary.el` module is used to extract and display a short description from the comment/docstring.
+`treesit-fold-summary.el` module is used to extract and display a short description from the comment/docstring.

-To create a summary parser, you just have to create a function that could extract comment syntax correctly then register this function to `ts-fold-summary-parsers-alist` defined in `ts-fold-summary.el`.
+To create a summary parser, you just have to create a function that could extract comment syntax correctly then register this function to `treesit-fold-summary-parsers-alist` defined in `treesit-fold-summary.el`.
 The display and shortening will be handled by the module itself.

-Functions should be named with the prefix `ts-fold-summary-` followed by `style name`.
-For example, to create a summary parser for Javadoc style, then it should be named `ts-fold-summary-javadoc`.
+Functions should be named with the prefix `treesit-fold-summary-` followed by `style name`.
+For example, to create a summary parser for Javadoc style, then it should be named `treesit-fold-summary-javadoc`.

 ## ⚜️ License